 2. Moree Artesian Baths

-The Moree Baths originated back in 1895 and after a multi million dollar refurbishment offer facilities which are better than ever.
+The Moree Baths originated back in 1895 and after a multi-million dollar refurbishment offer facilities which are better than ever.
 Choose from a number of baths and hot springs along with a sauna retreat for a leisurely soak in the winter.
-At the centre you’ll also find a heated kid’s Hidroplay region, a waterslide, a 50 meter Olympic pool, a wellness centre, a number of full-day spa treatments, a fitness centre and of course the hot artesian pools.
-When it comes to hot springs in NSW, these are a must-visit.
+At the centre you’ll also find a heated kid’s Hidroplay region, a waterslide, a 50-meter Olympic pool, a wellness centre, a number of full-day spa treatments, a fitness centre and of course, the hot artesian pools.

 Cost: $25 per family